 North Korea threatens to 'counter' US over military drills

-North Korea threatened on Saturday to "counter the U.S." if the United States holds joint military exercises with South Korea, and said it would not beg for talks with Washington.

-SEOUL: North Korea threatened on Saturday to "counter the U.S." if the United States holds joint military exercises with South Korea, and said it would not beg for talks with Washington.
+SEOUL: North Korea threatened on Saturday (Mar 3) to "counter the US" if the United States holds joint military exercises with South Korea, and said it would not beg for talks with Washington.

 The United States is due to start joint exercises in early April, a South Korean presidential security adviser said this week according to Yonhap news agency - the latest in a series of drills that the north has regularly described as a threat.